 Many are surprised to find the Food and Drug Administration doesn’t always require testing of medical device implants.
 Lax regulations have led to many recalls.

 In 2010, Johnson and Johnson, manufacturer of some of the best-selling hip replacement devices like the Depuy ASR, began a voluntary recall in response to complaints that their metal-on-metal hip implants were defective.
 In 2019, the company finally resolved most of the related lawsuits for nearly $1 billion.

 Since 2010, several additional hip replacement and ASR hip resurfacing devices have been recalled, and patients don’t have to prove negligence on the part of the manufacturer to receive compensation.
 Our seasoned team of legal professionals have a thorough and current understanding of all problematic hip replacement devices and can help you determine whether or not you qualify for compensation.

-If you or a loved one reside in Dearborn, MI, or the surrounding areas and are experiencing difficulty or have been told you need revision surgery, contact our office to discuss your legal issues and options.
+If you or a loved one reside in Dearborn, MI, or the surrounding areas and are experiencing difficulty or have been told you need revision surgery, contact our Hip Replacement Lawyers in Dearborn to discuss your legal issues and options.
 Cochran, Kroll, and Associates, P.C., has extensive knowledge of and experience with hip replacement cases, and we’re here to help.

 Alleviate your pain and suffering and get help with your medical expenses.
-Call (866) 868-3779 to schedule a free consultation to learn about your rights.
+Call 866-MICH-LAW to schedule a free consultation to learn about your rights.